Biathlon

 Biathlon is a winter sport that combines cross-country skiing and rifle shooting.
+It developed from the sport of military patrol, which began in 19th century Scandinavia and originated in ski warfare.
+In the Nordic languages, the sport is called "ski-shooting".
 The sport of biathlon involves many different types of races, with the commonality being contestants skiing through a cross-country trail whose distance is divided into shooting rounds called bouts.
 The shooting rounds do not have a time limit, but depending on the competition, missed shots result in extra distance or time being added to the contestant's total.